 Sonic, a California-based internet provider, avoids selling customers different speeds.
 They offer one plan: 10 Gigabits for $49.99/month.
 There are no tiers—just one offer that provides the same maximum throughput to every user.

-Practically speaking, users won’t notice any difference in streaming quality whether they’re on a 100 Mbps or 10 Gigabit connection.
-But for the internet industry, Sonic’s approach is disruptive.
+Practically speaking, users won’t notice any difference in streaming quality whether they’re on a 200 Mbps or 10 Gigabit connection.
+But for the internet industry, Sonic’s approach is refreshing—and it may point toward where the industry is headed as competition increases.

-What began as a way to manage real bandwidth limitations has transformed into a marketing tactic to increase ISP profits.
+What began as a way to manage real bandwidth limitations has evolved into a marketing strategy.
 In the future, I’ll explore what’s being done to address this issue from a policy perspective.
 But for now, to answer the question “what internet speed do I need?”—I hope you have everything you need to make an informed decision.